wrathematics/wrathematics/README.md

 #### About Me

-Educator and software engineer.
+software engineer and educator.
 I spent a decade working in the public research space at the intersection of high-performance computing (HPC) and big data analytics.
 Spent a lot of time thinking about computational linear algebra, GPGPU, and open source software development.

 I teach a course on [the computer science of data science](https://github.com/wrathematics/CSODS).
 Sometimes I post my thoughts to the [fml blog](https://fml-fam.github.io/blog/).
 I am one of the main developers of the [pbdR project](https://pbdr.org/) for integrating the R language in HPC environments.
 I also built and maintain the [HPCRAN](https://hpcran.org/), which is an R package repository for HPC packages.